C-Shi/lhl-flex-lecture/module_9/advanced_topic_2/README.md

   - `v-on` to handle event, shortened to `@`

 ### Machine Learning with Image Classification
+  - pre-train model with Cloud Solution
+  - API call from web app to done prediction on the cloud
+  - load model into JS application using [Tensorflow.js](https://www.tensorflow.org/js/models) model

 ### Containerization and Docker
 ##### What is Containerization